nktr-cp/multilayer-perceptron/README.md

-# Multilayer Perceptron WebAssembly Demo
+# Neural Network Playground - Rust + WebAssembly

-🧠 Interactive neural network training in your browser using Rust + WebAssembly
+🧠 Interactive neural network training playground in your browser using Rust and WebAssembly with Next.js

 ## 🌐 Live Demo